 Probably should go in the reintroductions section, althought the animals were not released as part of a programme of reintroduction but were escapes from farmed animals.
 They were hunted to extinction in the 1700's

 Good populations exist in Exmoor, Sussex and the Forest of Dean.

 Black Rat - Rattus rattus

 Accidentally introduced from shipping and were common around docks, indeed recent signtings from Cornish docks are recent travellers.
-The only self sustaining population is now on the Shiant Island in Scotland, the Lundy population was exterminated a few years ago.
+The only self sustaining population is now on the Shiant Island in Scotland which is being exterminated, the Lundy population was exterminated a few years ago.

-The Shiant Islands and Sark are the only place to see black rats.
+The Sark in the Channel Islands is the only place to see black rats in the British Isles.